baharkeshavarz/stackoverflow-clone/README.md

 # The technologies:

-- using webhooks to sync data beetween clerk and Mongodb
+- using webhooks to sync data between clerk and Mongodb

 # Webhook